 Whilst most films that were once banned, have been unbanned; and most films that were once cut, are now uncut; there are several examples of films that have gotten more censored as time marches by.

 One example is the family classic, Ghostbusters.
 Way back in 1984 it was passed PG uncut for its cinema release, and has retained that certificate for numerous releases ever since...Until now that is.
 Ahead of the film's 2011 cinema revival, it

 has just been re-rated 12A.

 The British Board of Film Classification (BBFC) explained their modern day thinking about scenes that haven't worried anyone for the last 27 years:

-that a ghost is performing oral sex on a man.
+is performing oral sex on a man.
 As the man's trousers and zip are unfastened, the camera moves to his face as he sinks back on the bed with his eyes crossed in pleasure.
-Later, a woman who has been possessed by a demon rolls about on
+Later, a woman who has been possessed by a demon rolls about on a bed

 The BBFC also point out the 12A rating didn't exist in 1984:

 Although these references were permitted at PG in the 1980s, when there was no classification available between PG and 15, they are now more appropriately classified at 12A..

 One has to wonder that if the Carry On Films ever get resubmitted to the BBFC, then they too may all get upgraded to a 12 rating.

 And thinking of 12 rated films, it is interesting to see that vampire films are no longer considered to be films for grown ups.
 The Twilight Saga has established a solid teen market for romance with the undead.
 In fact so much so, that the film